KHP-Informatics/DNAscan/README.md

 samtools faidx hg19.fa
 ```
-### How to download the NCBI microbes DBs
+### How to download the NCBI microbe DBs

 #### Virus

-Copy and paste in your command line the following commands to download the whole NCBI database of complete viral genomes
+Copy and paste the following commands in your command line to download the whole NCBI database of complete viral genomes.

 ```bash
 mkdir /path/to/wherever/virus_db